Load balancing policies without feedback using timed replicas: Introduction

 \subsection{Organization}

 We introduce the system model and notations in Section~\ref{sec:SystemModel}.
-This is followed by a discussion on the cavity process method and its application to our problem along with the conjecture on the asymptotic independence of the workloads at different queues.
-In Section~\ref{sec:Analysis}, we compute the performance metrics for the proposed probabilistic redundancy policy $\pi(p,T_1, T_2)$ with server side cancellation for a general service time distribution, in terms of the limiting marginal workload distribution.
+This is followed by a discussion on the cavity process method and its application to our problem along with the discussion on the asymptotic independence of the workloads at different queues.
+In Section~\ref{sec:Analysis}, we compute the performance metrics for the proposed policy $\pi(d,T_1, T_2)$ for a general service time distribution, in terms of the limiting marginal workload distribution.
 In Section~\ref{sec:Exponential}, we find the closed-form expression for marginal workload distribution when the service time distribution is exponential.
-We also compute the conditional mean of response time for admitted jobs, for some special cases of $\pi(p,T_1,T_2)$ policy.
+We also compute the conditional mean of response time for admitted jobs, for some special cases of $\pi(d,T_1,T_2)$ policy.
+We provide comparison of our policy with policies with feedback for various service time distributions in Section~\ref{sec:NumericalComparison}.
 We conclude with a summary of our work and future directions in Section~\ref{sec:discussion}.